Getty Images: Claiming copyright over public domain content

+The Migrant Mother image by Dorothea Lange with a Getty Images watermark.

 Getty Images has continued the practice that Corbis (whose license it acquired in 2016) has been criticized for of claiming copyright on, watermarking, and selling images that are in the public domain, including images related to the Holocaust like the Warsaw Ghetto boy photo, the Polish cavalry in Sochaczew photograph, or images created by NASA.
 Getty has also tried to collect fees from photographers for use of their own images that they had previously put in the public domain.

 Public-domain photos from historical photographers such as Dorothea Lange and Walker Evans have long been available for unrestricted downloading from the United States Library of Congress.
 The exact same images are also available from Getty Images, subject to a licensing fee of up to $5,000 for a six-month term.
 According to Jason Mazzone, a lawyer for the Authors Alliance, these practices demonstrate an example of copyfraud.